oksanagit/Hello_test/README.md

 /dev/sdb2       29749246 31115263  1366018  667M  5 Extended
 /dev/sdb5       29749248 31115263  1366016  667M 82 Linux swap / Solaris
 </code></pre>
-  We would like to extend Linux partion, which happened to be the boot partition as well, and the only way to do this is to delete all partions, and recreate them again.
+  Since we want to extend Linux partion, which happened to be the boot partition as well, the only way to do this is to delete all partions, and recreate them again.
   <pre><code>
   # fdisk /dev/sdb
   </code></pre>